Equity shares

 The Company aim to manage its capital efficiently so as to safeguard its ability to continue as a going concern and to optimize returns to our shareholders.

-The capital structure of the Company is based on management's judgment of the appropriate balance of key elements in order to meet its strategic and day-to-day needs.
-We consider the amount of capital in proportion to risk and manage the capital structure in light of changes in economic conditions and the risk characteristics of the underlying assets.
-In order to maintain or adjust the capital structure, the Company does not distribute dividends to the shareholders.
+to-day needs.
+We consider the amount of capital in proportion to risk and manage the capital structure in light of changes in economic conditions and the risk

-38. To the best of information of the management, the disclosure requirements to be given pursuant to Gazette notification for amendments in Schedule III to the Companies Act, 2013 dated 24 March 2021 effective from 01 April 2021 pertaining to following matters are either disclosed or not applicable to the Group.
+38. A To the best of information of the management, the disclosure requirements to be given pursuant to Gazette notification for amendments in Schedule III to the Companies Act, 2013 dated 24 March 2021 effective from 01 April 2021 pertaining to following matters are either disclosed or not applicable to the Group.

-(i) During the year, the Group have not entered into any transaction with companies struck off under Section 248 of the Companies Act, 2013 or Section 560 of Companies Act,1956.
+(i) During the year, the Group have not entered into any transaction with companies struck off under Section 248 of the Companies Act,2013 or Section 560 of Companies Act,1956.

 (ii) No proceeding has been initiated or pending against the Group and its associates for holding any benami property under the Benami Transactions (Prohibition) Act,1988 (45 of 1988) and rules made thereunder.